 The bacteria are passed by inhaling droplets from an infected person through coughing, sneezing or spitting.
 One person with active tuberculosis can infect more than 1 in 4 of their close contacts, therefore, people in close contact with a known case of TB are at high risk of infection.

 Most children are infected from an infectious adult within their own immediate or extended family.
 People residing in close communities and institutions, including refugee camps and immigration centres, prisons, rest homes and mental health facilities, are also at risk if exposed to an infected person.
 Overcrowded housing and poverty increases the spread of TB.

-People with tuberculosis may not have any symptoms.
-When symptoms are present they may include fever, cough, coughing up blood stained phlegm or blood, chest pain, night sweats, weight loss or poor weight gain, anorexia (not feeling like eating) and malaise (tiredness).
+People with TB may not have any symptoms.
+When symptoms are present, they include fever, prolonged cough, coughing up thick or blood-stained phlegm or blood, swollen glands, chest pain, night sweats, weight loss or poor weight gain, anorexia (lack of appetite) and malaise (tiredness).

 Active TB is treated with a combination of long term antibiotics that must be taken regularly for around six months.

 About half the people with active TB disease will die if they do not receive treatment.

 Children are more likely to progress from latent TB to active disease than adults.
 They also have a higher risk of developing the most severe forms of disease.
 Older people are also at risk of severe disease.
 Although uncommon, severe bleeding (haemorrhage) can result from damage to the lungs in pulmonary TB patients.